Questions about the Foundation

-No, the Hilton Foundation is separate from Hilton Hotels.
-While both entities were founded by Conrad N. Hilton, the Conrad N. Hilton Foundation is a family foundation and was incorporated separately from the hotel corporation.
+No, the Hilton Foundation is separate from Hilton, Inc. While both entities were founded by Conrad N. Hilton, the Conrad N. Hilton Foundation is a family foundation and was incorporated separately from the hotel corporation.
 We have always functioned as a private foundation, not a corporate giving program.

 Is the Foundation the same entity as the Hilton in the Community Foundation in Europe?

 We are a separate organization from the Hilton in the Community Foundation, which is based in the United Kingdom.
 While both organizations carry out charitable activities and have Hilton in their name, the two foundations are not affiliated.

 How does my organization apply for a grant?

 The Hilton Foundation is a strategic grantmaker.
 We initiate and develop long-term projects and partnerships to help us deliver maximum impact.
 We do not accept unsolicited proposals.

 We do not make grants to individuals.
 For access to a listing of foundation funding opportunities for individuals, please consult the Foundation Center.